Atfih: Modern history

-On 1 March 2011, the town's core in Atfih has seen skirmishes between some Muslim and Christian people happened because of an alleged affair between a young Coptic Christian and a Muslim girl.
-When some people tried to blame the girl's father on, a brawl started and ended by killing the girl's father and one of his relatives.
+On 1 March 2011, the town's core in Atfih saw skirmishes between some Muslim and Christian people because of an alleged affair between a young Coptic Christian and a Muslim girl.
+When some people tried to blame the girl's father, a brawl started and ended by killing the girl's father and one of his relatives.
 An outrage arose on March 4 and Muslims of the town went to the church of the two martyrs and set it on fire.
 Hence on March 8, the Christians demonstrated in front of Maspiro television building demanding that the church should be built in the same place and Christians should be returned to their homes in the town safely.
 Prime Minister Essam Sharaf visited them to calm the situation and the priest Mtawos Wahba has been released.
 The Supreme Council of the Armed Forces pledged to rebuild the church.
 Some of religious, political and public figures have intervened to calm the situation, including the Islamic scholar Sheikh Mohamed Hassan, and the Islamic preacher Amr Khaled.